-Inspired by questions asked to Prof Thomas after his public lectures talks over the last 5 years:
+Inspired by questions put forward to Professor Thomas after his public lectures and talks over the past five years:

 - Are supplements healthy or harmful?

 - Do the ketogenic, alkaline and paleo diets work?

 - Which carcinogens do you really need to avoid?

 Keep Healthy after Cancer